natsuo26/natsuo26/README.md

 - 👋 Hi, I’m @natsuo26
 - 👀 I’m interested in ...
-Machine Learning and AI, Web dev
+Angular, .NET, AI & ML
 - 🌱 I’m currently learning ... web technologies
 - 💞️ I’m looking to collaborate on ... any good projects
 - 📫 How to reach me ... abhaydkumar80@gmail.com